 Interstate 505 California

-Interstate 505 in California connects Interstate 80 in Vacaville with Interstate 5 near Dunnigan.
-The generally rural freeway provides part of a long distance route linking the San Francisco Bay area with the Pacific Northwest.
+Interstate 505 in California connects I-80 in Vacaville with I-5 near Dunnigan.
+Generally rural, the freeway provides part of a long distance route linking the San Francisco Bay area with the Pacific Northwest.
 North from industrial park areas of Vacaville, I-505 stays east of the English Hills through a mix of ranch and agricultural areas to the outskirts of Winters, a city of around 7,000.
-Beyond there, the route bee lines north to California 16 near the community of Madison, where sunflowers grace the area landscape, providing a truly magnificent site during the peak flowering period.
+Beyond there, the route bee lines north to SR 16 near the community of Madison, where sunflowers grace the area landscape, providing a truly magnificent site during the peak flowering period.

 Crossing Cache Creek, Interstate 505 makes a gradual shift to the east, traversing farm land east of Hungry Hollow into the Dunnigan Hills.
 Emerging from the hills at Oat Creek, the final segment ties into I-5 amid agricultural land in northern Yolo County.

 I-505 is unusual for a California Interstate in that it was not predated by a U.S. highway or state route, as most others in the state were.
 It was included as part of Interstate 5W until 1964.
 The planned route for I-5W would have followed:

 - Interstate 580 west from I-5 near Vernalis to Hayward

 - Interstate 580 northwest from Hayward to Oakland